 Near Scansano is located the already mentioned etruscan site of Ghiaccio Forte.
 Founded in the 4th century before Christ, the village was equipped with a mighty city wall long about one kilometer.
 Particularly interesting was the presence in town of a sanctuary documented by numerous votive offerings, the bronzes and pottery.
 The city was abandoned in 280 BC following the destruction by the Romans; since this date it was no longer inhabited again.

 The Maremma is full of villages to visit and there are also several in the surroundings of Scansano.
 Going east you will find Saturnia the spectacular thermal baths and the cities of the tuff area or Pitigliano, Sorano and Sovana.
 Towards the south, going towards the sea, there are Magliano and the centers of the Argentario such as Orbetello, Porto Ercole and Porto Santo Stefano.

 Numerous events throughout the year enrich the Scansano calendar.
 Among the most important are the Morellino Classica Festival, a musical event that lasts for months on a tour that touches some of the most evocative locations in the land of Morellino; the Sagra del Tortello and the Festa dell’Uva which are two events dedicated to the food and wine delicacies of this part of Tuscany.

 How to get to Scansano

-From Florence raccordo autostradale Firenze-Siena till Siena.
+By car: From Florence raccordo autostradale Firenze-Siena till Siena.
 From there SS223 till the exit for Grosseto and finally SP159.